Sustainability and The Supply Chain

 Events like these brought sustainable supply chain issues into the public eye, and began to spur change.

-(SDGs, 2015) have solidified sustainability on the global agenda.
+Recent initiatives such as the United Nations Sustainable Development Goals (SDGs, 2015) have solidified sustainability on the global agenda.
 Additionally, many of the Sustainable Development Goals overlap closely with the supply chain, such as goal #12: responsible consumption and production, which focuses on the way we produce and consume goods and resources.

 There is still a long way to go when it comes to sustainability within the supply chain.
 However, many industry leaders, both in the U.S. and abroad, have started to make sustainability a top priority.
 They are setting a good example for the rest to follow.